Nifedipine: Supply issues

 - Pharmacode: 2603217

-The Mylan and Tensipine brands are unapproved medicines in New Zealand so they must be supplied in line with section 29 of the Medicines Act 1981.
+The Mylan and Tensipine brands are unapproved medicines in New Zealand so they must be prescribed and supplied in line with section 29 of the Medicines Act 1981.

 Information for people taking nifedipine